Graduate Courses

 4. Register!

 Please fill out this form if you’d like to petition for an elective.
 Include all the information you can, including a syllabus, if available.
 Petitions will be reviewed at least once a quarter.
-Please email Kerry Allen if you have additional questions.
+Please email Deanna Finlay if you have additional questions.

 How to register for a capstone: